Temporal Inductive Logic Reasoning over Hypergraphs: Temporal Hypergraphs

-A temporal hypergraph consists of the following components: \textbf{Entities}: $x\in\cX$ is the unique entity in the temporal data.
-Definitions. \textbf{Predicate}: $P\in\cP$ is the temporal predicate. \textbf{Event}: an event is defined as $\rve = P\brB{\vx_h, \vx_t, \vt}$, where $\vx_h, \vx_t$ are the \textit{head} entities and \textit{tail} entities\footnote{Note that in some work such as~\citep{gallo1993directed}, \textit{head} and \textit{tail} are used in a reversed manner}, and $\vt=\anB{t_s, t_e}$ consists of the start and end time of an event.
-Therefore, a temporal hypergraph is defined as $\cG = \anB{\cX, \cP, \cE}$, where $\cE = \{\rve_1, ..., \rve_n\}$ is a collection of events.
+\textbf{Temporal Hypergraph}.
+To address the above challenges, we propose the \textit{temporal hypergraph}.
+Formally, a temporal hypergraph consists of the following components: \textit{Entity}: $x\in\cX$ is the unique entity in the temporal data. \textit{Predicate}: $P\in\cP$ is the temporal predicate. \textit{Event}: an event is defined as $\rve := P\brB{\vx_h, \vx_t, \vt}$, where $\vx_h, \vx_t$ are the \textit{head} entities and \textit{tail} entities\footnote{Note that in some work such as~\citep{gallo1993directed}, \textit{head} and \textit{tail} are used in a reversed manner}, and $\vt:=\anB{t_s, t_e}$ consists of the start and end time of an event.
+Note that an event $\rve$ is a natural extension to the triple fact in an ordinary graph: a triple $P(x_h, x_t)$ represents an edge with label $P$ that starts from a single entity $x_h$ to another entity $x_t$; similarly, $\rve := P\brB{\vx_h, \vx_t, \vt}$ represents a \textit{hyperedge} with label $P$ that starts from a set of entities $\vx_h$ and ends at a set of entities $\vx_t$ during a period of time $\vt:=\anB{t_s, t_e}$.
+For example, $\ttt{MixInto}([\ttt{Ball}, \ttt{Sauce}, \ttt{Spaghetti}],$ $ \ttt{S\&M}, \anB{\text{2:12,3:16}})$ in Figure~\ref{fig:example-graph} represents an event of ``mixing three ingredients, i.e., \ttt{Meatball}, \ttt{Sauce} and \ttt{Spaghetti}, into a a dish of \ttt{Spaghetti$\&$Meatball} from 2:12 to 3:16''.